gburgett/dallas-albania-connection/src/pages/page/about.md

 Our home base is Dallas, TX, but we have many friends in other cities across Texas and the world.

+**Mission**

-**Mission**: We seek to follow Christ as he leads us to make him known among people in Albania and across Eastern Europe.
+We seek to follow Christ as he leads us to make him known among people in Albania and across Eastern Europe.

+**Vision**

-**Vision**: Submitted to God, we are changing the world through the lives of Christ-followers.
+Submitted to God, we are changing the world through the lives of Christ-followers.